-The Plan is a Non-standardized 401(K) Profit Sharing Prototype Plan ("Prototype Plan") sponsored by MassMutual Financial Group and adopted by the Company.
-The Prototype Plan obtained its latest determination letter on February 20, 2015, in which the IRS stated that the Prototype Plan, as then designed, was in compliance with the applicable requirements of the Internal Revenue Code ("IRC").
+The Plan is a Non-standardized 401(k) Profit Sharing Prototype Plan ("Prototype Plan") sponsored by MassMutual Financial Group and adopted by the Company.
+The Prototype Plan obtained its latest opinion letter on February 19, 2015 in which the IRS stated that the Prototype Plan, as then designed, was in compliance with the applicable requirements of the Internal Revenue Code ("IRC").
 The Plan has not requested its own determination letter from the IRS.
-The Plan administrator believes that the Plan is currently designed and being operated in all material respects in compliance with the applicable requirements of the IRC.
+The Plan administrator believes that the Plan, as amended, is currently designed and being operated in all material respects in compliance with the applicable requirements of the IRC.
 Therefore, the Plan administrator believes that the Plan was qualified and that the related trust was tax exempt as of the financial statement dates.

 Accounting principles generally accepted in the United States of America require Plan management to evaluate tax positions taken by the Plan and recognize a tax liability (or asset) if the Plan has taken an uncertain position that more likely than not would not be sustained upon examination by the Internal Revenue Service.
-The Plan administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2016 and 2015, there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
-The Plan is subject to routine examinations by the Department of Labor and the Internal Revenue Service.
+The Plan administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2018 and 2017, there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
+The Plan is subject to routine examination by the Department of Labor and the Internal Revenue Service, of which there are none presently.